-- Use a calculator or any mathematical application, software or program. - Using messaging applications, Internet browsers, translator, spelling checker, software or email. - Use paper, pencil or pen. - Use any type of mobile device (besides the mobile phone you will be required to use to record the test) or headphones. - Disconnect the three cameras used for the test recording. - Leave the exam room during the process. - Speak out loud. - Be accompanied by anyone in the same room (you must be alone in the room).
+- Use a calculator or any mathematical application, software or program. - Use messaging applications, internet browsers, software or email. - Use paper, pencil or pen. - Use any type of mobile device (besides the mobile phone you will be required to use to record the test) or headphones. - Disconnect the three cameras used for the test recording. - Leave the exam room during the process. - · Speak out loud. - Be accompanied by anyone in the same room (you must be alone in the room).